How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 WordPress has two versions, wordpress.com and wordrress.org.

-It’s FREE, so obviously you will have very fewer features and very less control over the look and feel of your blog.
+It’s FREE, so obviously you will have fewer features and very little control over the look and feel of your blog.
 Most importantly wordpress.com doesn’t allow you to put ads on your blog, so, it will limit your income potential drastically.

 So, if you’re blogging to make money then wordpress.com is definitely not the choice.

-wordpress.org aka self-hosted WordPress (the one I am recommending), on the other hand, is downloadable blogging software that you can upload to your web hosting account and start blogging.
+wordpress.org aka self-hosted WordPress (the one I am recommending), on the other hand, is downloadable blogging software that earlier you had to upload to your web hosting account and start blogging.

-And to ease your work, nowadays almost all the top hosting providers provide a one-click WordPress installation.
-So, you won’t have to worry about the technical hustles anymore.
+But to ease your work, nowadays almost all the top hosting providers provide a one-click WordPress installation.
+So, you won’t have to worry about the technical hustles of uploading and installing WordPress manually.

 Should You Go for A Paid Domain & Hosting?